 At the time of filing, the local election official must provide each candidate with a D-5 Notice of Obligation.
 If the candidate files their petitions in person, the local election official must give the notice to the candidate "over the counter" and obtain a receipt.
 If an agent files the candidate's petition or if the candidate files by mail, the local election official, within two business days of receipt of the candidate's petition, must send the notice to the candidate by first class mail.
 The notice briefly outlines who is required to file under the campaign disclosure law and the penalties for failure to file.
-(10 ILCS 5/7-11.1, 9-16, 10-6.1)
+(9-16, 10-6.1)

-A Guide for Campaign Disclosure and the necessary forms are available, upon request, from the State Board of Elections.
-They can also be downloaded from the State Board of Elections' website at www.elections.il.gov.
+The Guide for Campaign Disclosure and necessary forms can be downloaded from the State Board of Elections' website at www.elections.il.gov or may be requested from the State Board of Elections.